learn-co-curriculum/dsc-pandas-series-and-dataframes-lab/README.md

 df.DATE.dt.dayofweek?
 ```

 ## Is there more subway traffic on a weekend or a weekday?
-Be specific in comparing magnitudes.
+Be specific in comparing magnitudes

 ```python